-Every now and then I see a repurposed vintage project online and think, “I’d love to do that but I can never find that item.”
+Every now and then I see a repurposed old vintage project online and think, “I’d love to do that but I can never find that item.”
 That happened a few years ago when I saw this antique gas fireplace used as a planter.
 In all our shopping trips I’ve never seen an old heater like that.
-But guess what… just a few days later Bikeman and I took some time to go to some local thrift shops and I found one!
+But guess what… just a few days later Bikeman and I took some time to go to some local thrift shops and I found my very own antique heater!

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!